SegersIan/knowledge-base/content/cybersecurity/network-security.md

 * **Out-Of-Band Management** - another way of accessing the admin interface
   * Physical seperate port or vlan for the admin pannel of some device.
   * Physical access itself is also option, but often far less realistic for frequent access.
-* **DNS** - Can be poisoned, so attacker can "impersonate"
+* **DNS** - Can be poisoned, so an attacker can "impersonate"
   * **DNSSEC**
     * Provides authentication of DNS data
   * *Proper configuration*
     * Disable zone transfers
     * DNS logging
     * Requests to malicious DNS domains blocked
-  * *DNS Filtering* blocks mailicious domians
+  * *DNS Filtering* blocks malicious domains
-    * Often fed through threat, reputation and deeny lists feeds.
+    * Often fed through threat, reputation and deny list feeds.
 * **Email Security**
-  * *Domain Keys Identified Maiul (DKIM)* - Public DNS record lists Public Key which van be used to verify all the emails from a given domain.
-All those email bodies and headers are signed with corrolated Private Key.
+  * *DomainKeys Identified Mail (DKIM)* - Public DNS record lists Public Key which can be used to verify all the emails from a given domain.
+All those email bodies and headers are signed with correlated Private Key.
     * TL;DR; Signing of emails
     * This helps those reveive your emails.
   * *Sender Policy Framework (SPF)* - List all the allowed senders/servers where emails can be sent from